abcxyz/actions/.github/README.md

 You will find all reusable `actions` and `workflows` in their respective subfolders.
-Unfortunately, there is no way to distinguish workflows that only run on this repository from ones that are intended to run elsewhere via workflow_call.
+Unfortunately, there is no way to distinguish workflows that only run on this repository from ones that are intended to run elsewhere via `workflow_call`.
 As such, we have made the decision to prefix workflows that run on this repository with a `.`.
 Workflows intended to be run as reusable workflows in other repositories will not be prefixed with `.` and additionally will only have the `workflow_call` trigger.